ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 In 1646 John Seaman and his brother Caleb are recorded in New Haven, Conn.
 At this period came the Pequod Indian War, and Captain John Mason was given chief command (as Major) of the Connecticut Troops.
 To John Seaman he gave command of one of the Companies and John Strickland (who later became his father-in-law) was lieutenant of John Seaman's company.
 Hence John Seaman's title of Captain.
 The histories of the day record "John Seaman, later of Hempstead, Long Island, bore arms with demi-seahorse for crest."
 Another record states that on October 6, 1646, Caleb Seaman was fined 10 shillings for not carrying arms, and on November 3, 1646, "Caleb Seaman desired his fine might be remitted for defect of arms, he going shortly for England.
 Upon his request it was remitted provided he goe [sic] for England."

-Captain John Seaman was one of the sixty-two original signers (in Connecticut) of the Hempstead compact of land, and in 1647 we find him settled in Hempstead, Long Island, where he became on of the most prominent men for half a century "and had left such a host of descendants as to be remarkable, genealogically.
+Captain John Seaman was one of the sixty-two original signers (in Connecticut) of the Hempstead compact of land, and in 1647 we find him settled in Hempstead, Long Island, where he became one of the most prominent men for half a century "and had left such a host of descendants as to be remarkable, genealogically.

 The Town Records of Hempstead, Long Island, state: